lakshsinghal/twitter-bot/README.md

-# twitter-bot

 Twitter Bot Sample
-A sample Twitter bot in Python
+#A sample Twitter bot in Python
+#Using Tweepy